Joseph Smith Arrested for Fraud

 1834

-Doctor Philastus Hurlbut[BIO] collects various statements from neighbors of the Smith family, some of which recount how Joseph Smith was a "money digger."[19]
-No mention of a conviction of Joseph Smith appears in these reports.
+Doctor Philastus Hurlbut[BIO] collects various statements from neighbors of the Smith family, some of which recount how Joseph Smith was a "money digger."[15]
+There is no mention of a conviction in these reports.

 July 1838

-Joseph Smith addresses the charge of his having been a "money digger" in the LDS periodical, Elders' Journal, saying that he was a money digger, but it was "never very profitable."[20]
+Joseph Smith addresses the charge of his having been a "money digger" in the Latter-day Saint periodical, Elders' Journal, saying that he was a money digger, but it was "never very profitable."[16]

 1838–39

-Joseph Smith mentions working for Josiah Stowell[BIO] in his history composed in 1838–39.[21]
+Joseph Smith composes his history, which mentions working for Josiah Stowell.[17]

 June 27, 1844